SYRIA

 Christians were widely believed by the opposition to be supporters of President Assad, since they enjoyed relative freedom and security under the rule of the secular Baath party.
 It and other secular parties suppressed the Muslim Brotherhood and the more radical Salafists.
 The belief that Christians were pro-government meant they were very vulnerable in areas controlled by opposition groups.
 Furthermore, many radical fundamentalists come from poor rural communities and urban slums and targeted Christians because of their perceived prosperity.

-(Barnabas Fund, BBC, Christian Post, Irish Times, Middle East Concern, Morning Star News, Open Doors, Operation World, Reuters, RTE, Tear Fund, UN, Voice of the Martyrs Canada, World Watch List, World Watch Monitor)
+(Barnabas Aid, BBC, Christian Post, Christian Solidarity International, Irish Times, Middle East Concern, Morning Star News, Open Doors, Operation World, Reuters, RTE, Tear Fund, UN, Voice of the Martyrs Canada, World Watch List, World Watch Monitor)

 Church in Chains in Action